ProfSynapse/claudesidian-mcp/README.md

 3. Enable the plugin in Obsidian's settings
 4. Configure your claude desktop config file (instructions in the plugin settings)
 5. Restart obsidian (if it's open) and fully restart claude (you might have to go to your task manager and end the task, as it runs in the background if you just `x` out).

+## Data Migration

+If you're upgrading from a previous version that used ChromaDB storage, the plugin will automatically migrate your data:

+- **Automatic Detection**: Plugin detects existing ChromaDB collections on startup
+- **Seamless Migration**: Converts all workspace, session, and conversation data to JSON format
+- **Data Preservation**: All your memory traces, conversation history, and workspace organization is maintained
+- **New Storage**: Data is stored in `.obsidian/plugins/claudesidian-mcp/.data/` as optimized JSON files
+- **Performance**: Faster startup and search with the new JSON-based architecture
+- **Migration Status**: Check the console logs (Ctrl+Shift+I) for detailed migration progress

+The migration happens automatically when you first load the updated plugin.
+Your original ChromaDB data is preserved for backup purposes.

 ## Multi-Vault Support